Blog

 The Amazing Benefits of Wattle Fences

 I’ve got to tell you about the amazing benefits of wattle fences.
-Not only do these look great but they are a sustainable product and one you can build yourself.
-In our continuing effort to cut cost, lower embodied energy, and use waste or otherwise unused and abundant materials we’ve stumbled on the idea of fencing our yard with a wattle fence.
+Not only do these look great but they are a sustainable product.
+Plus, you can build one yourself.
+We’re continuing our effort to cut cost and lower embodied energy.
+In addition, we want to use waste or otherwise abundant materials.
+As a result, we stumbled on the idea of fencing our yard with a wattle fence.

 Why are we even going to build a fence?